UAE: ORA awards consultancy contracts for flagship coastal destination

 PHOTO

-ORA Developers has appointed six leading consultancy partners for Phase 1 of BAYN, the flagship coastal destination taking shape in Ghantoot.
+ORA Developers has appointed six leading consultancy partners for Phase 1 of its flagship coastal destination - BAYN - taking shape in Ghantoot.

-The appointments, valued at AED 150 Million, represent a significant step in advancing the vision for the 4.8-million-square-metre project and reinforce the company’s commitment to creating a distinctive new community on the UAE coastline.
+The appointments, valued at AED150 million ($41 million), represent a significant step in advancing the vision for the 4.8-million-sq m project and reinforce the company’s commitment to creating a distinctive new community on the UAE coastline, said the developer in a statement.

 BAYN features 1.2km of natural beachfront and encompasses 9,000 residences, with 55% open spaces, built on a 15-minute walkable layout connecting homes, leisure, and nature with ease.